Delivery via your own channel

 Value of orders outside marketplace

-Separate commission-free orders in your own channel from portal orders.
+Separate orders without marketplace commission charged by OrderNow in your own channel from portal orders.

 Customer returns from own channel